Tastemade: History

+Awards

 In 2014, Tastemade's original program Thirsty For... won a James Beard Award in the New Media category for Video Webcast, Fixed Location and/or Instructional.
 That same year, The Perennial Plate, a documentary series about sustainable food practices on the Tastemade network, also won a James Beard Award in the New Media category for Video Webcast, on Location.
 The Grill Iron, a Tastemade travel show about college football tailgating, generated over 5 million total views and was nominated for a James Beard Award in 2015.
 Later, The Grill Iron became Tastemade's first show to migrate from digital to broadcast television in September 2015.
 In 2016, Tastemade won a Webby Award in the Online Film & Video category for Documentary Series for its show, Heritage.

 In early 2015, Apple added the Tastemade channel to its Apple TV device.
 That same year, Tastemade was named one of the World's Top 10 Most Innovative Companies by Fast Company.

-Tastemade was the third most viewed channel in the world on Facebook in July 2016.
-In July 2015, Facebook began testing a revenue sharing program with its video partners, Tastemade being among them.
-Tastemade is also part of Facebook's Anthology program, which creates video ads by teaming up advertisers and publishers.
-In April 2016, Tastemade announced an agreement with Facebook to produce and air 100 Facebook Live shows every month.

 Tastemade debuted as one of Snapchat's new publishers on its Discover platform in August 2015, producing original food and travel content for the app on a daily basis.
 The following month, Tastemade's Snapchat Discover channel launched in the United Kingdom and France.
-Tastemade's Snapchat channel was nominated for a Webby Award in 2016.
+Tastemade's Snapchat channel was also nominated for a Webby Award in 2016.

+In 2016, Tastemade received a James Beard Award for their series, Uncharted.

+Tastemade won an additional James Beard Award in 2020 for their series Broken Bread with Roy Choi.

+In March 2021, Tastemade was named one of Fast Company's "Most Innovative Companies" in the category of "Media."

+In 2022, Tastemade won the Digiday TV & Video Award for "Best FAST Channel."
+Later that year, Frankie Celenza, the host of the Tastemade original series, Struggle Meals, won a Daytime Emmy for Outstanding Culinary Host.

+In 2023, Tastemade's series "Broken Bread" won three LA Area Emmy Awards.

+In 2024 Tastemade programming was nominated for two Daytime Emmy Awards, one for "Street Somm" and one for Sophia Roe as Best Culinary Host on "Counter Space."
+Also that year, "Street Somm" received a James Beard Media Award nomination.
+Tastemade also won a 2024 Digiday Media Award for Best of Livestreaming on Amazon Live.